 April 5, 1922 – July 24, 1981

 Service, Quality, and Performance – these are just a few of the values that McNICHOLS CO. associates strive to embody.
-In fact, many of our foundational values were determined long before we became the nation’s leading supplier of “Hole Products.”
-Our founder, Robert L. “Bob” McNichols, was a man of strong character, and throughout his life, he practiced many of the principles that influence and inspire us to this day.
+In fact, we established many of our foundational values long before becoming the nation's leading supplier of "Hole Products."
+Our founder, Robert L. “Bob” McNichols, was a man of strong character.
+Throughout his life, he practiced many of the principles that influence and inspire us to this day.

 Bob grew up in Cleveland, Ohio, with his younger brother Charles (“Chuck”) and parents Charles and Francis McNichols.
-As a kid, Bob was taught the value of discipline and good old-fashioned hard work.
+As a kid, Bob's parents instilled in him the importance of discipline and good old-fashioned hard work.
 He applied that strong work ethic to his studies and maintained various jobs from a young age.

 A defining part of Bob's youth was earning the position of drum major in his high school band.
-Bob's determination was fundamental in achieving this role; he spent his free time memorizing the band’s choreography, directing rehearsals, guiding other members, and leading the band in many memorable performances.
+Bob's determination was fundamental in achieving this role.
+He spent his free time memorizing the band’s choreography, directing rehearsals, and leading the band in many memorable performances.

 Between fulfilling this position, keeping up with chores at home, and maintaining whatever job he occupied at the time, Bob always put forth his best effort.
-Being a hard worker was ingrained in Bob's character and would serve him well throughout his life.
+Being a hard worker was ingrained in Bob's character.
+This spirit would serve him well throughout his life.

-If you've read The Hole Story, you're familiar with Bob's service as a member of the U.S. Army Air Corps and the miraculous story of his survival.
+If you've read The Hole Story, you're familiar with Bob's service as a member of the U.S. Army Air Corps, and the miraculous story of his survival.
 Throughout the war, Bob consistently demonstrated an eagerness to serve his country and compatriots.
-But in addition to his bravery and service, Bob also learned many important lessons from his experience in the Air Corps.
+In addition to his bravery and service, Bob also learned important lessons from his experience in the Air Corps.

 After the war ended, Bob began his career with the support of his wife Phyllis, his determination, a home telephone, and his faith in God.
 Bob used whatever assets he had to make progress in his field of work.
 From his previous life experiences, Bob made the conscious choice to see opportunity regardless of his circumstances.

-By the grace of God and by that good old fashioned hard work, Bob would eventually grow out of his garage and into the Company's first Metals Service Center in his hometown of Cleveland, Ohio.
-Never seeming to rest, Bob continued to pursue advancement, saving funds until he could acquire more material, expand his specialty metal product line, and acquire the latest technology and machinery to serve his customers.
+By the grace of God and by that good old-fashioned hard work, Bob would eventually grow out of his garage.
+He moved his operations into the Company's first Metals Service Center in his hometown of Cleveland, Ohio.
+Never seeming to rest, Bob continued to pursue advancement.
+He saved funds until he could acquire more material, expand his specialty metal product line, and acquire the latest technology and machinery to serve his customers.